-Lora Senf is a wife, mom to twins, and community college dean.
+Lora Senf is a wife and mom to twins.
 She is also a writer of dark and twisty middle grade and young adult stories.

 Lora finds inspiration for her writing in her children’s retellings of their dreams, on road trips through Montana, and most recently in an abandoned abattoir.
 As a young reader, she raised herself on classic fairy tales, John Bellairs, Ray Bradbury, and Stephen King (she read Cujo when she was eight and was simultaneously terrified and hooked).